EvoGuard: An Extensible Agentic RL-based Framework for Practical and Evolving AI-Generated Image Detection: Introduction

 To alleviate the aforementioned issues, we further explore MLLMs for AIGI detection, motivated by the strong decision-making and planning capabilities exhibited by modern LLMs.
 While prior studies largely focus on developing powerful monolithic MLLM-based detectors, the idea of tackling this task via autonomous planning within an agentic framework remains largely unexplored.
 An agent is an intelligent entity capable of perception, reasoning, planning, and execution, which can leverage diverse external tools to solve complex problems \cite{wang2024survey}.
 Agentic frameworks have been widely adopted across various domains \cite{abou2025agentic}, demonstrating remarkable adaptability, generalization, and immense potential for flexibility and extensibility.
 These intrinsic attributes of agents perfectly align with the core requirements of AIGI detection.

-Guided by the agentic paradigm, we propose the \ouragent~framework to unleash the potential of MLLMs for AIGI detection.
-First, we encapsulate diverse off-the-shelf detectors (both MLLM-based and non-MLLM-based) as executable tools and design a \toolprofile~for each.
-We then devise a \mechanismnameshort~mechanism, empowering the agent to dynamically select tools based on the input image and the \toolprofile, and to reflect on the returned results and determine whether to invoke additional tools or synthesize a final verdict from the current results.
-This process leverages the agent's autonomous planning to dynamically execute complex tasks, meanwhile effectively integrating the strengths of various tools.
-We optimize the agent using GRPO \cite{shao2024deepseekmath}, a prevalent Agentic Reinforcement Learning (Agenitc RL) algorithm.
-With a specially designed reward function, this approach effectively elicits the agent's reasoning and execution capabilities by formulating reward signals solely from low-cost binary labels.
+Guided by the agentic paradigm, we propose EvoGuard, which reframes AIGI detection into reasoning-based evidence synthesis through agentic framework: First, we encapsulate diverse off-the-shelf detectors (both MLLM-based and non-MLLM-based) as executable tools and propose a \toolprofile~for each.
+Notably, these profiles are designed to use ambiguous, linguistic descriptors rather than exact metrics, making the agent better adapt to unseen distribution.
+We then devise a \mechanismnameshort~mechanism, empowering the agent to dynamically select tools based on the input image and the \toolprofile, and at each round, to reason over their heterogeneous outputs and cross-validate conflicting or low-confidence predictions before deciding whether to invoke additional tools or synthesize a final verdict.
+In this way, it performs multi-round, reasoning-based evidence synthesis over heterogeneous detectors, going beyond traditional single detector or ensemble method.
+We optimize the agent using GRPO \cite{shao2024deepseekmath}, a prevalent Agentic Reinforcement Learning (Agentic RL) algorithm, with a specially designed reward to elicit its reasoning and execution ability from low-cost binary labels alone.

-Confronted with multifaceted real-world challenges, we empirically demonstrate the superiority of \ouragent~in three key aspects: (1) Against the complexities of diverse generative models, \ouragent~intelligently fuses heterogeneous detectors via autonomous planning.
+Confronted with multifaceted real-world challenges, we empirically demonstrate the superiority of \ouragent~in three key aspects: (1) Against diverse generative models, \ouragent~intelligently fuses heterogeneous detectors via autonomous planning.
 By synergizing their respective strengths, it surpasses monolithic detectors in overall accuracy while achieving a superior balance between positive and negative classes.
-(2) Addressing the vital need for practical deployment, \ouragent~requires training on only a small set of binary-labeled data.
-It effectively utilizes Agentic RL to elicit the agent's intrinsic capacity for autonomous planning and execution in this task.
+(2) For practical deployment, \ouragent~requires only a small set of binary-labeled data, leveraging Agentic RL to elicit the agent's intrinsic capacity for autonomous planning and execution in this task.
 (3) To meet the extensibility demands caused by rapidly evolving generative models, \ouragent~seamlessly incorporates new detectors as plug-and-play tools.
-Empirical results validate that it can achieve performance gains by adding more tools without the need for retraining.
+Empirical results validate that it achieve performance gains by adding tools without retraining.
 Consequently, \ouragent~provides a highly practical solution to the ever-evolving problem of AIGI detection.
 Our main contributions are summarized as follows: \begin{itemize}